Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Introduction

+A very natural framework to tackle this specific issue is Functional Data Analysis (FDA) \citep{ramsay_functional_2005}, the branch of statistics that deals with studying data points that come in the shape of continuous functions over some kind of domain.
+FDA is a niche yet established area in the statistical literature, with many applied and methodological publications in all domains of knowledge, including spatial and space-time FDA \citep{delicado_statistics_2010, madonna_new_2022, king_functional_2018,nerini_cokriging_2010,nerini_cokriging_2010, giraldo_ordinary_2011}, coastal engineering \citep{otto_statistical_2021}, environmental studies \citep{ballari_spatial_2018, maranzano_adaptive_2023}, transportation science \citep{piter_helsinki_2022} and epidemiology \citep{ruiz-medina_functional_2014}.

+Methodologies for GSA that are able to deal with functional outputs are present in the literature: \cite{lamboni_multivariate_2011} propose non-time-varying sensitivity indices for models with functional outputs, based on a PCA expansion of the data.
+This approach is thus not capable of detecting the presence of time variations in impacts, nor does it address the issue of statistical significance of impacts. \cite{gamboa_sensitivity_2014} proposes a similar approach, without specifying a fixed functional basis, and proposing an innovative functional pick-and-freeze method for estimation. \cite{francom_sensitivity_2017} instead use a bayesian framework, based on adaptive splines to extract also in this case non-time-varying indices.
+In all the cited works around GSA techniques for functional outputs uncertainty is not explicitly explored.
+A very sound framework for the GSA of stochastic models with scalar outputs is provided in \cite{antoniano-villalobos_which_2018}.

-By exploiting the similarity between the proposed Sensitivity Analysis technique for Functional-valued outputs and Functional Linear Models \cite{Ramsay2005}, we use a cutting edge non-parametric testing technique for Functional-on-Scalar Linear Models, called Interval-Wise Testing to address in a statistically sound way the issue of uncertainty.
+To our knowledge, there are no methods that deal with GSA of stochastic models with functional or multivariate outputs.
+Moreover, none of the works related to GSA cited in this paragraph deal with finite changes.
+For these reasons, to provide methodologies that are able to tackle the applicative questions mentioned above, we will provide a novel vision of GSA for functional outputs and finite changes using concepts developed while working in FDA.
+Namely, by exploiting the similarity between the proposed Sensitivity Analysis technique for Functional-valued outputs and Functional Linear Models \cite{ramsay_functional_2005}, we use a cutting edge non-parametric testing technique for Functional-on-Scalar Linear Models, called Interval-Wise Testing \cite{pini_interval-wise_2017} to address in a statistically sound way the issue of uncertainty.

-The structure of the work is the following: in Section \ref{sec:sensitivityforfunvariables} we develop the theory and we define a new set of Finite Change Sensitivity Indices (FCSIs) for functional-valued responses, while in Section \ref{sec:significance testing} we then proceed to present and develop the methodology to assess the uncertainty associated with these FCSIs.
-Section \ref{sec:co2emissionsasfunctionaldata} provides an application of the presented techniques to a real-world problem in the field of Climate Change economics and modelling.
-Section \ref{sec:conclusions} draws some conclusions and devises some additional research directions.
+The structure of the work is the following: in Sec. \ref{sec:sensitivityforfunvariables} we provide an extension to the theory and we define a new set of Finite Change Sensitivity Indices (FCSIs) for functional-valued responses, while in Sec. \ref{sec:significance testing} we then proceed to present and develop the methodology to assess the uncertainty associated with these FCSIs.
+Finally, in Sec. \ref{sec:co2emissionsasfunctionaldata} we tackle the motivating problem: moving from \cite{marangoni_sensitivity_2017}, we extend their results by providing, using the previously developed theory, an analysis of the time variability of sensitivities in time, as well as a quantification of the statistical significance and an analysis of its sparsity.
+Sec. \ref{sec:conclusions} concludes and devises additional research directions.